gu-lab20/MD-ALL/README.md

 and comprehensive B-ALL subtyping based on RNA-seq data.
 To generate the input files for MD-ALL, users can refer to this RNA-seq analysis [pipeline](https://github.com/gu-lab20/RNAseq) from raw fastq files.
+MD-ALL can be run by both shinyAPP or command lines.

 The workflow of MD-ALL: <br>